 - Fruit of the Sun

 Fruits are used in a myriad of recipes.
 You can get fruits from farming.
 Different crops will give different fruits (click on the bddatabase link to see which crops give what).
 However, the amount you get will be very small.

-You can also get fruits by gathering with a hoe (for example, grapes).
+You can also get fruits by gathering with a hoe (for example, the grape trees near Velia).
 This will give you every kind of fruit, but, again, in small amounts.
-After several hours of grape gathering I managed to get about 20 of each kind of fruit.
+After several hours of grape gathering I managed to get about 20 of each kind of Fruit of _____.